Prediction Using Discriminant Analysis Models

 1 for incorrect classification.

 You can set any cost matrix you like when creating a classifier.
-Pass the cost
+Pass the cost matrix in the

 Cost name-value pair in